VignanTej/teltonika-eye-homeassistant/esphome/MQTT_CONFIG_GUIDE.md

    - Check HA: Settings → Devices & Services → MQTT → Configure
    - Look for new devices

-### Credential Changes Not Taking Effect

-After changing `secrets.yaml`:
+### Changing MQTT Configuration

+MQTT settings are compiled into the firmware.
+To change them:

+1. Edit `esphome/secrets.yaml` with new credentials
-1. Click "Install" in ESPHome dashboard
+2. Click "Install" in ESPHome dashboard
-2. Firmware recompiles with new credentials
+3. Firmware recompiles with new configuration
-3. Upload to device
+4. Upload to device (OTA or USB)
-4. Device reboots with new MQTT settings
+5. Device reboots with updated MQTT settings

+**Important:** There is no runtime MQTT configuration UI.
+All changes must be made before compilation.

 ## Alternative: Hardcoded Configuration